FAQs

 Student Evaluations

 • Yes.
-All students that successfully complete the term in good standing will receive a certificate from Sotheby's Summer Institute.
+All students that successfully complete the term in good standing will receive a digital certificate from Sotheby's Summer Institute.

 • Yes.
 Each student who completes the course and is in good standing will receive a narrative evaluation from their instructor via their Canvas account.